Add Session Management

 What’s Next

-Next, you'll use the Wristband SDK to create the necessary authentication endpoints in your Go server.
+Next, you'll use the Wristband SDK to create the auth middleware needed to secure your application.